lilyjma/node-mcp-sdk-functions-hosting/README.md

 ## Server authorization using Azure API Management (APIM)
-In addition to protecting your server though function keys, you can also leverage APIM to add server authorization with Entra ID.
+In addition to protecting server access through function keys, you can also leverage APIM to add server authorization with Entra ID.

 [TODO]